 Perhaps in an effort to remain optimistic, proponents of the Senate bill have turned to an unlikely figure: Representative Bob Goodlatte (R., Va.), chairman of the House Judiciary Committee.
 As immigration reform has faded out of the news cycle, the Gang of Eight’s chief backers in Congress are no longer pressing the issue in public, even as powerful interest groups such as the Chamber of Commerce continue to lobby Republicans behind the scenes.
 Senator Chuck Schumer (D., N.Y.) has been uncharacteristically quiet.
 Goodlatte has emerged as something of a lone voice in Congress keeping the debate alive.

-his desire, for example, to bring a series of immigration bills to the House floor as early as next month, including one that would potentially grant legal status to illegal immigrants and allow them to apply for citizenship through existing channels, as opposed to providing a “special pathway.”
+He recently signaled his desire, for example, to bring a series of immigration bills to the House floor as early as next month, including one that would potentially grant legal status to illegal immigrants and allow them to apply for citizenship through existing channels, as opposed to providing a “special pathway.”
 Younger illegal immigrants who meet certain qualifications (so-called DREAMers) would be able to pursue a more streamlined path to citizenship.

 Meanwhile, many immigration-reform activists on the left have said they would oppose a Republican plan that offers anything less than a full pathway to citizenship for illegal immigrants, on the grounds that such a plan would create a “permanent underclass of workers,” in the words of AFL-CIO campaign manager Tom Snyder.